 The three key steps we follow when sending commercial electronic messages are:

 Commercial electronic messages will only be sent to you when you have given consent.
-This may be express consent, a direct indication that it is okay to send the message or messages of that nature, or inferred consent based on our business or other relationships with you.
+This may be express consent, a direct indication that it's okay to send the message or messages of that nature, or inferred consent based on our business or other relationships with you.

 We ensure that commercial electronic messages that include a forwarding facility contain a clear recommendation that the recipient should only forward the message to persons with whom they have a relationship, where that relationship means that person could be said to have consented to receiving the message.